-Applications for the Summer 2017 Semester have now closed.
-Students wanting to begin their thesis in Fall 2017 must turn in their applications no later than Friday, August 4th, 2017 at 4:30pm EST.
+Applications for the Fall 2017 Semester have now closed.
+Students wanting to begin their thesis in Spring 2018 must turn in their applications no later than Friday, December 8th, 2017 at 4:30pm EST.

 - Must be a current FSU student

 - Must be formally accepted into your major

 - Must have at least 60 completed college credits